spokestack/node-spokestack/README.md

 # node-spokestack

-A set of tools for Node.js to help integrate ASR and the Spokestack API
+A set of tools for integration with the Spokestack API in Node.js

 This package is a work in progress.